Floorp-Projects/Floorp/modules/libpref/docs/index.md

 ### about:support
 about:support contains an "Important Modified Preferences" table.
-It contains all prefs that (a) have had their value changed from the default, and (b) whose prefix match a whitelist in `Troubleshoot.jsm`.
-The whitelist matching is to avoid exposing pref values that might be privacy-sensitive.
+It contains all prefs that (a) have had their value changed from the default, and (b) whose prefix match a allowlist in `Troubleshoot.jsm`.
+The allowlist matching is to avoid exposing pref values that might be privacy-sensitive.

-**Problem:** The whitelist of prefixes is specified separately from the prefs themselves.
+**Problem:** The allowlist of prefixes is specified separately from the prefs themselves.
 Having an attribute on a pref definition would be better.

 ### Sync